bodgit/puppet-nut/README.md

 ## Usage

-The above example is not terribly useful as it does not include a UPS device, nor has a client configured which allows the safe shutting down of the host in the event of a power failure, so it should be extended to something like the
+The above example is not terribly useful as it does not include any UPS devices, so it should be extended to something like the following:
-following:

 ```puppet
 include ::nut